You may work on campus at the institution where you study without a work permit if you meet the eligibility requirements.

 If you wish to do a work term, internship or on-the-job training in Canada, without being enrolled in a Canadian educational institution, you will need to apply for a work permit (and not a study permit).
 The requirements and instructions are listed in our Working in Canada section.

-If you are enrolled in an educational institution outside Canada that has a formal exchange agreement with a Canadian educational institution to provide Canadian citizens with reciprocal opportunities to work abroad, then you may be exempt from the requirement to obtain a labour market opinion.
+If you are enrolled in an educational institution outside Canada that has a formal exchange agreement with a Canadian educational institution to provide Canadian citizens with reciprocal opportunities to work abroad, then you may be exempt from the requirement to obtain a labour market impact assessment.
 Include a copy of the agreement in your work permit application.

 If you are a foreign healthcare student (medical, nursing, physiotherapy, etc.) not enrolled in a university or other educational establishment in Canada, you may do a clinical clerkship or medical elective at a Canadian medical teaching institution.
 You do not require a work permit or a study permit if the main purpose of the work is to acquire training.
 A normal training practicum should not exceed four months.